TourmalineCore/auth-ui/README.md

 ## E2E tests

-For e2e tests you must to ask your colleagues for the `cypress.config.prod.ts` file if it needs
+For e2e tests you must ask your colleagues for the cypress.config.prod.ts file if necessary

 to open cypress use this command